dmacvicar/garita/README.md

 ## Running

 Garita uses HTTPS by default.
 If you want to run over plain http (eg. for development purposes) you need to pass the option -http.
-Then you don't need to supply -tlscert and -tlskey options.
+Then you don't need to supply --tlscert and --tlskey options.

 ```
-garita -key path/to/server.key -htpasswd path/to/htpasswd -tlskey path/to/server.key -tlscert path/to/server.crt
+garita --key path/to/server.key --htpasswd path/to/htpasswd --tlskey path/to/server.key --tlscert path/to/server.crt
 ```

+You can pass a configuration file in toml format with -c or --config.
+Any other configuration from the command line overrides the configuration file.

 At the same time you need to configure the registry